-#3 – The third card reveals the aspects in your professional life that you can no longer alter.
-You may be called to a different job by the first card, but here the reading may indicate that you should look for something in the same line you are currently working in.
+#3 – The third card reveals the aspects of your professional life that you can no longer alter.
+You may be called to a different job by the first card, but here the readers may indicate that you should look for something in the same line you are currently working in.

 #4 – The fourth card shows your level of performance in your current job.
 Are you exerting enough effort to get to the top or even to accelerate?
 Or are you slacking?
 And why?

 #5 – The fifth card tells you the things that you need to change and improve.
 This card can indicate a possible new employment path or just small things you can alter in your current job to ensure you are more productive and that you get noticed.